amauve/artisan-static/source/_posts/uncertain-futur.md

 2: Man, part of the protesters.

-3: drop out school girl, she wants to work in a ong.
+3: drop out school girl, she wants to work in a ong

 4: